TomasBoda/agent-lang/thesis.md

 ```
 We can see that it abides by the grammar rules of statements (declarations).
 A global variable declaration always starts with the `define` keyword, whereas an agent declaration always starts with the `agent` keyword.
 If the current token is of any of these two types, we parse the corresponding declaration by calling the `parseDefineDeclaration()` or `parseObjectDeclaration()` methods respectively.
 In case of other token types, the parser throws an exception, since other token types do not abide by the grammar rules of the language.

-These two above parsing methods are very simple, since the right-hand side of their grammar rules are simple.
+These two above parsing methods are simple, since the right-hand side of their grammar rules are simple.
 Let us look at a more explicit example of an agent declaration, defined by the following grammar rule.
 ```
 agent_declaration:
     | "agent" identifier agent_count "{" "}"